Prabhusabharish/Singapore-Resale-Flat-Prices-Predicting/README.md

 The project will deliver the following :

-✔ A well✔trained machine learning model for resale price prediction.
+✔ A well-trained machine learning model for resale price prediction.

-✔ A user✔friendly web application (built with Streamlit/Flask/Django) deployed on the Render platform/Any Cloud Platform.
+✔ A user-friendly web application (built with Streamlit/Flask/Django) deployed on the Render platform/Any Cloud Platform.

 ✔ Documentation and instructions for using the application.